 - If you bought Bitcoin and used it to buy something (say a car), that date will be considered the disposal of your Bitcoin.
 It is still considered a taxable event.
 These fall under the Sars “barter rules”.
 You will need to price the disposal of the BTC at a “fair market value”, which will probably be the price that Bitcoin was trading at at that exact time.
 This might be easy to calculate on a big ticket item like a car or a house, but it can quickly become a nightmare if you made lots of small daily purchases using Bitcoin.

-- If you are a Bitcoin miner, you will need to pay income tax.
+- If you are a Bitcoin miner in South Africa, you will need to pay income tax.
 Again, please read SARS’s stance on the tax treatment of cryptocurrencies.

 - If you traded on other Bitcoin platforms in a currency pair that isn’t your home currency (say, trading the BTC-USD pair on Coinbase) you probably still have to pay income tax on the income derived.
 Speak to your tax professional.
-You’ll need to calculate the acquisition price, disposal price (trading buys and sells) and relevant deductions (fees) into South African rand, the currency where you have a tax liability.
+You’ll need to calculate the acquisition price (trading buys), the disposal price (trading sells) and relevant deductions (fees) into South African rand, the currency where you have a tax liability.